Glass Museum, Passau

 Nearby Attractions

-1. St. Stephen’s Cathedral: This stunning cathedral is renowned for its impressive architecture and the largest cathedral organ in the world.
-It is a short walk from the museum and offers guided tours for those interested in its history.
+1. St. Stephen’s Cathedral: This stunning baroque cathedral is renowned for its impressive organ, one of the largest in Europe, and beautiful architecture.

 Insider Tips

-To make the most of your visit to the Glass Museum, consider the following tips:
+To make the most of your visit to the Glass Museum, consider the following insider tips:

 Practical Information